Ujjayi Pranayama – Yoga Breath, Psychic Breath

 Practice ujjayi pranayama in daily life if you wish to induce a relaxed, grounded, and aware state.
 Practice it for two or three breaths or for a few minutes.

-Practice ujjayi pranayama before or during meditation to calm and vitalize yourself, quieten thinking, and dive deep into the subconscious mind.
+Practice ujjayi pranayama before or during meditation to calm and vitalize yourself, quieten your thinking, and dive deep into the subconscious mind.

 Your go-to breathing technique